Update: the Digital Technology Grant Scheme is now closed

 What is the Digital Technology Grants for Business scheme?

 Digital Technology Grants for Business are intended to support improvements in information and communications technology (ICT) to aid growth, harness future opportunities and improve resilience in the case of future economic disruption or other pressures on current business models.

 Grant amount and match funding

-SMEs based in Cambridgeshire and Peterborough can apply for £2,000 to £10,000 of grant funding to cover up to 80% of their total project costs (excluding VAT):
+SMEs based in Cambridgeshire and Peterborough could apply for £2,000 to £10,000 of grant funding to cover up to 80% of their total project costs (excluding VAT):

 - Businesses must be able to match fund at least 20% of their project total to be eligible for a grant.
 This means that projects will need to have a minimum value of £2,500 to qualify.
 There is no maximum value to the project, but the largest amount of grant funding that can be requested is £10,000.